Modern Country Style - Interior Design Guide

 -

-Use open shelving to showcase favorite dishes, stacks of books, or a collection of handmade pottery.
-Group items by color or material for cohesion.
-This keeps things accessible and appealing, turning the practical into the beautiful.
+Consider open shelving to display favorite dishes, stacks of books, or a collection of handmade pottery.
+Combine items that are the same color or made from the same materials.
+It’s all about making the practical more appealing and accessible.

 -